jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2024/Verizon-Data-Breach-Investigations-Report-2024.md

 kinds of attacks this year as we did last year (Figure 74\).
+However, the type of data being compromised showed a surprising change.
+With Credentials standing at 38%
+(very close to last years 35%) we didnt expect to see Payment card data drop to 25% (from 37%).
+Now, we understand how attractive and
+2024 DBIR Industries
-However, the type of data being compromised showed a surprising change.With Credentials standing at 38% (very close to last years 35%) we didnt expect to see Payment card data drop to 25% (from 37%).
-Now, we understand how attractive anduseful Credentials are to your average threat actor, but we were stunned to see Payment card data, so useful for immediate fraud, drop so precipitously
+useful Credentials are to your average threat actor, but we were stunned to see Payment card data, so useful for immediate fraud, drop so precipitously